-For 2022, Mississippi continues to be one of just two states (the other is Indiana) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
+Mississippi continues to be one of just two states (the other is Indiana) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
 West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022.
-However, the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.
+Mississippi’s Insurance Department confirmed that the broad load approach is still being used for 2023.